SafaRahaf/Sporting-Goods/README.md

 ## Project Description

 This project aims to build a dynamic and user-friendly e-commerce website tailored for a sporting goods business.
-The platform will provide a seamless shopping experience for customers and a robust management system for administrators.
-The site includes various features such as product browsing, detailed product views, cart management, and a streamlined checkout process.
+The platform will provide a seamless shopping experience for customers.
+The site includes various features such as product browsing, detailed product views, cart management, and a streamlined checkout process. and more.

 ## Features

 - **Navbar & Footer**

-  - Logo and menu items (All Products, Manage Products, Cart, About Us)
+  - Logo and menu items (All Products, Manage Products, Cart, About Us, home)
-  - Social media icons and website links in the footer
+  - Social media icons and website links in the footer contact informations etc

 - **Homepage**